DataThinkers/PRIYANG-BHATT/README.md

 - 👨‍💻 All of my projects are available at [https://www.youtube.com/c/priyangbhatt](https://www.youtube.com/c/priyangbhatt)

-- 📝 I regularly write articles on End-to-End Machine Learning Projects & Data Anlystics Using Python
+- 📝 I regularly write articles on End-to-End Machine Learning Projects & Data Analytics Using Python

 - 💬 Ask me about **Machine Learning using Python,Android**